TheOdinProject/curriculum/react/more-react-concepts/refs_and_memoization/refs_and_memoization.md

 }
 ~~~

 In our `Cart` component, we have the total price of the products calculated directly inside the component.
 Every time the component is rendered or updated, the calculation is performed from scratch!
 That doesn't sound good...
-What if the user has added many products to the cart?
+What if the user has added hundreds of thousands of products to the cart?
 Then it will lead to a sluggish user experience.

 The `reduce` method iterates over each product and performs multiplication and addition for every item in the cart.
 This operation becomes *increasingly* time-consuming as the number of products increases.